-Issue 5: (Threatened and Endangered Biological Species) How would vegetation management treatments affect the Northern Spotted Owl (NSO) and its habitat?
+Issue 5: (Threatened and Endangered Biological Species)

-Issue 6: (Threatened and Endangered Biological Species) Would forest management treatments in the Late-successional Reserves-Dry speed the development or improve the quality of nesting habitat, and not preclude or delay (by 20 years or more) the development of northern spotted owl nesting/roosting habitat?
+Would forest management treatments in the Late-successional Reserves-Dry speed the development or improve the quality of nesting habitat, and not preclude or delay (by 20 years or more) the development of northern spotted owl nesting/roosting habitat?

-Issue 7: (Threatened and Endangered Biological Species) How would vegetation management treatments affect the pacific fisher and its habitat?
+Issue 6: (Special Status Biological Species)

+How would vegetation management treatments affect the pacific fisher and its habitat?